Digital media has opened up a world of exciting new (and seemingly endless) opportunities for marketers.

 There’s only one problem: all these relatively new tactics also require adequate tools to manage, monitor, maintain and report on your activities.
 Enter marketing automation technology.

-Marketing automation softwares have long been hailed as the solution that will finally enable you to make sense of all your digital marketing activity, tell you through which channel you’ve acquired most of your customers and, last but not least, let you easily manage and optimise your content.
+Marketing automation software has long been hailed as the solution that will finally enable you to make sense of all your digital marketing activity, tell you through which channel you’ve acquired most of your customers and, last but not least, let you easily manage and optimise your content.
 Makes you want to sign up straight away, right?

 Unfortunately, not all marketing automation softwares are created equal and in an industry full of confusing acronyms and shiny demos, how does one know how to choose the right marketing automation software that is right for your business?